The cost of pleasing everyone

-Compromising her needs has taken a toll on her that extends beyond work.
+Compromising her needs has taken a toll on her which extends beyond work.
 Burnout has crept in.
-Could this be corrected?
-Tough decisions were made to keep her ideal clients and let the rest go.
+Can this be corrected?
+She finally made the tough decision to keep her ideal clients and let the rest go.

-Awareness that holding onto non-ideal clients reduces revenue is a mindset shift.
+From our conversation, Melissa realized holding onto non-ideal clients reduces her revenue.
+It’s a mindset shift.
 Here’s why:

 - Acquiring new clients, whether small or large, takes time.
 This includes emails, proposals and setting up accounts.

 - Unexpected scope creep and delays while waiting for client feedback throws off her timeline.